kintsugi-programmer/KintsugiEnigma/DBMS/2 DBMS Architecture.md

 * Client machine is just a **frontend** and doesn’t contain any direct DB calls.
 * Client machine communicates with **App server**, and App server communicates with **DB system** to access data.
 * **Business logic** (what action to take) resides in App server itself.
+* Backend can handle vulnerability before coming to DB :0
+* Layered Security :0
 * T3 architectures are best for **WWW applications**.
+* eg: MongoDBURI + Backend at digital ocean + frontend at verel

 ##### 🌟 Advantages: